mia-entropy/eberban/books/tour/src/predicates_and_propositions.md

 # Predicates and propositions

 The whole language is based on a concept called a **predicate**.
-To understand what predicates are, let's first look at one type of predicate : a **proposition**.
+To understand what predicates are, let's first look at one type of predicate: a **proposition**.

 A **proposition** is anything that has a **truth value** (which can be true or false).